Looking for support for your finance function? Book a time with an expert.

 Using Gross Sales in Ratio Analysis When Net Sales is More Appropriate: Analytical Apples to Oranges

-• Profit margins will appear lower if calculated against inflated gross sales
+• It will look less profitable if measured against inflated gross sales

-• Performance metrics like revenue per employee or per square foot become distorted
+• Performance data, such as revenue per employee or per square foot becomes skewed

 Why Using Gross Sales Would Devastate Profit Accuracy